CLSherrod/clsherrod.github.io/_pages/now.md

 header:
   image: /assets/images/now-header.webp
 ---
-Updated on Monday November 25th, 2024.
+Updated on Sunday December 8th, 2024.

 ## Currently Doing
-- I’m currently writing a book about my [electromagnetic hypersensitivity](/emf) from my gran mal seizure and what I learned from it (a lot).
-Currently learning how to turn markdown files into book formats.
+- I’m currently editing a book about my [electromagnetic hypersensitivity](/emf) from my gran mal seizure and what I learned from it (a lot).

 ## Current Projects
 - Writing helpful essays here on what has worked for me in life.
 See recently published below.
+- I'm an artist known as [Chr1stopher](https://chr1stopher.com)
 - I operate a [web agency](/whodefinesyou) on referrals only.
 - I have a course on becoming and being an [Expat](/expatrebel).
 - Created [Date Night Spinner](/date-night-spinner) for the romantic types.